Potential Future Events:

 AFGE strongly supports the following legislation directly related to federal law enforcement officers.

 - H.R.
-1195 and S. 473 Law Enforcement Officer Equity Act would grant all federal law enforcement officers (LEOs) access to federal benefits including 6C special retirement benefits due to the level of training required and greater danger present in their profession.
-Introduced by Representative Peter King (NY-2) in the House and Senator Cory Booker (D-NJ) in the Senate.
-House cosponsors Senate cosponsors
+962 Law Enforcement Officer Equity Act would grant all federal law enforcement officers (LEOs) access to federal benefits including 6C special retirement benefits due to the level of training required and greater danger present in their profession.
+Introduced by Representative Bill Pascrell (NJ-9) in the House and Senator Cory Booker (D-NJ) in the Senate.
+House Cosponsors

-- H.R.1156 - LEOSA Reform Act would improve the Law Enforcement Officer Safety Act and provisions relating to the carrying of concealed weapons by law enforcement officers.
+- H.R.1210 - LEOSA Reform Act would improve the Law Enforcement Officer Safety Act and provisions relating to the carrying of concealed weapons by law enforcement officers.
 This bill permits certain qualified current and retired law enforcement officers to carry firearms in certain federal facilities.
-Introduced by Representative Don Bacon (NE-2) House cosponsors
+Introduced by Representative Don Bacon (NE-2) House Cosponsors

 - BOP/CPL: Joe Rojas